 Maryland hospitals participating in an ACO for the purposes of this method will be defined as hospitals listed on the Participant List of an ACO domiciled in Maryland.
 All beneficiaries and costs for beneficiaries of ACOs with a participating Maryland hospital will be attributed to that hospital.
 For ACOs with more than one hospital, beneficiaries and their TCOC will be attributed through one of two approaches.
-The default approach will be to distribute TCOC by Medicare market share (based on federal Medicare FFS hospital payments) of the hospitals in the ACO.
-However, if an ACO elects to designate ACO PCPs to specific ACO hospitals, beneficiaries attributed to those PCPs will be attributed to the specific ACO hospital connected with that PCP, if approved by HSCRC.
-This designation must occur before the Performance Year and cannot be changed once the current Performance Year has begun, except as agreed to by HSCRC.
+The default approach will be to distribute TCOC by Medicare market share to all hospitals in the ACO.
+However, if an ACO elects to designate ACO PCPs to specific ACO hospitals, beneficiaries attributed to those PCPs will be attributed to the specific ACO hospital connected with that PCP.
+This designation must occur before the Performance Year and cannot be changed once the current Performance Year has begun.